knative/docs/docs/serving/samples/hello-world/helloworld-python/README.md

    cd app
    ```

-1. Create a file named `app.py` and copy the code block below into it:
+1. Create a file named `app.py` and copy the following code block into it:

    ```python
    import os